SwatiVerma2/Kubernetes-Notes/04_Labels-and-Selectors.md

 # Node Selector

-- A Node Selector in Kubernetes is a mechanism that allows you to control which Nodes a Pod is scheduled on, based on labels applied to the Nodes.
+- A Node Selector is a mechanism that allows you to control which Nodes a Pod is scheduled on, based on labels applied to the Nodes.
 - It ensures that Pods are scheduled only on Nodes that match specific criteria.
 - This is particularly useful when you want to run certain workloads on specific types of hardware, environments, or zones within your cluster.

 ### **How Node Selector Works:**
-- Nodes are labeled: Nodes in a Kubernetes cluster are tagged with labels (key-value pairs) that define their characteristics.
-For example, a Node could be labeled as disktype=ssd or environment=production.
+- Nodes are labeled: Nodes in a Kubernetes cluster are tagged with labels that define their characteristics.
 - Pods specify a Node Selector: In the Pod's specification, you can add a nodeSelector field with a key-value pair that matches a Node's label.
 Kubernetes will only schedule that Pod on a Node that has the specified label.

 ### Example of a Node Selector

-1. Labeling a Node: `kubectl label node <node-name> disktype=ssd`
+1. Labeling a Node:  `kubectl label node minikube instance=t2.micro`

 2. Using nodeSelector in a Pod Spec: you specify the nodeSelector field to ensure the Pod is only scheduled on Nodes that have the disktype=ssd label.